Hello, and welcome to Deese Marketing Association.

 It is our official policy and government required that we must collect and securely store the below following Information for doing business.

-This pertinent information is required for us to have on file in order to maintain financing accounts with our payment processors at PayPal.
+This pertinent information is required for us to have on file in order to maintain financing accounts with our payment processors.
 Failure to return this information can result in delays in setting up your account.

 Failure to return this required information can and will result in the disqualification of your “Financing Schedule,” as outlined in your “Website Design and Hosting Agreement.”
 This can also result in full payment to be billed.